anoadragon453/matrix-doc/proposals/xxxx-authenticated-media.md

 ### The Attachment

 For controlling access to files we reuse event access, attaching event IDs and room IDs to files.
-These attachments are represented by a json blob:
+This is the function of attachments.
+Attachments are represented by a json blob:
 ```json
 {
   "event_id": "$854tBUEGeaXZOts1uV4E1gC0VfpAPaU4Z1gLEhXZyK4",